kefik/warlight-like-game/Documentation/evaluationStructures.md

 - Third option is not good as well, because last thing mentioned about neighbours could actually be useful at some point.
 Traversing structure this way would be very slow.

 The second or third option are both viable choices.
-The second one seems to be more flexible in the end.
+The second one seems to be more flexible, but overall in the evaluation it could generate a lot of cache misses.
+I would in the end go for option 3.

 ## Representation
 For structures copying to be faster, they will be implemented effectively.
 Thus *dynamic* part